oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 RepeatMasker is a program that screens DNA sequences for interspersed repeats and low complexity DNA sequences.

-**URL**
+**More Information**

 https://www.repeatmasker.org/